A - Z Database List

 The Supreme Court Database is the definitive source for researchers, students, journalists, and citizens interested in the U.S. Supreme Court.
 The Database contains over two hundred pieces of information about each case decided by the Court between the 1946 and 2012 terms.

-Includes State Tax Today, Tax Notes Today, Worldwide Tax Daily and Worldwide Tax Treaties.
+Includes State Tax Today, State Tax Notes, Tax Notes Today, Tax Notes, Worldwide Tax Daily, Tax Notes International, and Worldwide Tax Treaties.

 Selected journals published by Taylor and Francis and made available electronically